-The policy was approved at a meeting of the Full City Council on XXXXX and was published via our website on.
-Copies will be placed in the public library of the City.
-This Policy is effective from YYYYY.
+The policy was approved at a meeting of the Full City Council on "to be confirmed" and was published via our website on "to be confirmed".
+Copies were placed in the public libraries of the City.
+This Policy is effective from No Later Than 31st January 2016.